SILVER RAINBOW PROJECT

 Silver Rainbow was formed in 2013 to respond to the National LGBTI Ageing and Aged Care Strategy.
 Silver Rainbow works collaboratively with the government, aged care providers and related services, LGBTI older people and elders and organisations to create an LGBTI inclusive aged care sector.

-Activities to date have include subsidised staff training, Champions training and communities of practices.
+Activities to date have include subsidised staff training, Champions training, capacity building support and communities of practices.

 While many sports clubs wish to be inclusive, they often struggle to know how.
-To address this, Working It Out have developed and LGBTIQ+ inclusion in sport project Everyone can play.
+To address this, Working It Out have developed and LGBTIQA+ inclusion in sport project Everyone can play.

 The project aims to increase physical activity for LGBTIQA+ people through the provision of education, information and resources to anyone connected with the sport and recreation sector.

 Through this work, active organisations can develop and embed LGBTIQA+ inclusive policies and practices.
 This may include appointing an LGBTIQA+ Inclusion Officer or Champion who can both provide accountability for these inclusion initiatives and be a contact point for LGBTIQA+ participants and address any issues which may impact their involvement.

 This project was established with a grant from the Healthy Tasmania Fund and continues thanks to funding from the Sport and Recreation Tasmania State Grants, both through the Tasmanian Government.